qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

   }
 ```

-Individual row resizing may be useful if we want to increase the row height temporary as the following sample.
+Resizing a single row can be useful when you want to temporarily increase the height of a row, as in the example below.

 ![imageinfo](Images/RowResizing.png)

 # LongTextColumn template and functionality

-Original Syncfusion WPF library defines several types of column.
-GridTextColumn is one of them, and it operates on String data.
+The original WPF Syncfusion library defines several column types.
+One of these is GridTextColumn, which operates on String data.
-However its cell template is limited to simple TextBox functionality, which is not enough if the cell content string is long.
+However, its cell template is limited to simple text field functionality, which is insufficient if the cell string is long.

-LongTextColumn class was thought as an extension for the original GridTextColumn.
+The LongTextColumn class was intended as an extension of the original GridTextColumn class.
-However as we need to define new template, it is declared as an extension for GridTemplateColumn class.
+However, since we need to define a new template, it is declared as an extension of the GridTemplateColumn class.

 ```csharp
 public class LongTextColumn : GridTemplateColumn